When the Going Gets Tough, the Tough Recruiters Get Creative

 The Bureau of Labor Statistics reports that the national unemployment rate decreased from 5.0 percent to 4.7 percent in May 2016.
 While this is great news for our economy, it presents some unique challenges for human resources professionals who need to recruit and retain top talent.

 It’s time to get creative when it comes to recruiting.
-Relying on the “post and pray” job boards is not enough in today’s talent market.
+Relying on the “post and pray” job boards is not enough in today’s employment market.

 Here are some ideas that you might want to try:

 Reach out to schools.
 Think about where the people you need go to gain the skills and knowledge necessary to be successful on the job.
 Reach out to department heads, professors, and student organizations that might know the candidates you are looking for.
 Ask if you can speak to a class.
 If you can, give a presentation on what it’s like to work in your industry, at your company, and what it takes to be successful.

 Expand your digital footprint.
 Many of the candidates you are looking for are not cruising the job boards, nor are they looking for your website.
 They are on Facebook, Twitter, Instagram, etc. Are you?
 Does your company have a presence on these platforms?
 If so, does that presence reflect your organization as a place where people enjoy working?
 Do you show off the accomplishments of your employees?
 Do you demonstrate appreciation for your employees?
 Does your social media presence appear to be cold and corporate?
 Or does it appear to be warm and inviting for the right candidates?

 Reach out to professional associations.
 Like schools, professional associations are places where people go for learning and camaraderie.
 For example, if you are looking for electronic and electrical engineers, find your local IEEE (Institute of Electrical and Electronic Engineers) chapter.
 Maybe sponsor one of their meetings.
 Maybe host an “industry night” at your location and find a way to show off what you have to offer for the right candidates.